 Command or Action Purpose

 Step 1 enable Enables privileged EXEC mode.

 Example: Enter your password, if prompted.

 Device> enable

 Step 2 configure terminal Enters global configuration mode.

 Example:

 Device# configure terminal

 Step 3 username name [privilege level] {password encryption-type password} Sets the username, privilege level, and password for each user.

-Example: Device(config) # username adamsample privilege 1 password secret456 Device(config) # username 1111111111 mac attribute For name, specify the user ID as one word or the MAC address.
+Example: Device(config) # username adamsample privilege 1 password secret456 Device(config) # username 11111111111 mac attribute For name, specify the user ID as one word or the MAC address.
 Spaces and quotation marks are not allowed.
 You can configure a maximum of 12000 clients each, for both username and MAC filter.
 (Optional) For level, specify the privilege level the user has after gaining access.
 The range is 0 to 15.
 Level 15 gives privileged

-Command or Action Purpose

-EXEC mode access.
-Level 1 gives user EXEC mode access.

-• For encryption-type , enter 0 to specify that an unencrypted password will follow.
+Command or Action Purpose EXEC mode access.
+Level 1 gives user EXEC mode access. • For encryption-type, enter 0 to specify that an unencrypted password will follow.
 Enter 7 to specify that a hidden password will follow.
-Enter 6 to specify that an encrypted password will follow.

-• For password , specify the password the user must enter to gain access to the device.
+Enter 6 to specify that an encrypted password will follow. • For password , specify the password the user must enter to gain access to the device.
 The password must be from 1 to 25 characters, can contain embedded spaces, and must be the last option specified in the username command.

-Step 4 Use one of the following: • line console 0 • line vty 0 97 Enters line configuration mode, and configures the console port (line 0) or the VTY lines (line 0 to 97).
+Step 4 Use one of the following: • line console 0 • line vty 0 98 Example: Device (config) # line console 0 or Enters line configuration mode, and configures the console port (line 0) or the VTY lines (line 0 to 98).
+Device(config)# line vty 0 98 Step 5 end Example: Exits line configuration mode and returns to privileged EXEC mode.

-Example:

-Device(config)# line console 0

-or

-Device(config)# line vty 0 97

-Step 5 end Exits line configuration mode and returns to

-Example: privileged EXEC mode.

 Device(config-line)# end